tsili852/app-theme-engine/README.md

 ATE will automatically theme your toolbars or support action bars (if you use `ATEActivity` *or* follow the directions in [Custom Activities](https://github.com/afollestad/app-theme-engine#custom-activities)).

-If `lightToolbarMode` is on, or if it's set to *auto* and the toolbar background is light: the navigation icon (e.g. back or drawer), title, and menu icons will be tinted black.
+If `lightToolbarMode` is set to `Config.LIGHT_TOOLBAR_ON`, or if it's set to *auto* and the toolbar background is light: the navigation icon (e.g. back or drawer), title, and menu icons will be tinted black.
 Otherwise they will be white as normal.

 ATE will also automatically theme widgets in your overflow menu, such as checkboxes and radio buttons.